 12. Hospitality - Hospitality The charm of Amber Papino and co.'s expertly produced pop has not worn off, in fact more layers of guitars and vintage synths have been revealed.
 Puts a spring in my step every time.

 13. Quakers - Quakers In the year Kanye finally released his G.O.O.D.
 Music collection, who would suspect it would get stomped by a trio of British music geeks (led by Portishead's Geoff Barrow) and a huge posse of mostly unknown rappers.
-The beats are as omniverous as the rhymes, with sounds and subjects spanning a deleriously wide range.
+The beats are as omnivorous as the rhymes, with sounds and subjects spanning a deliriously wide range.
 The breakout star may be Jonwayne, who's set to drop his debut on Stones Throw in 2013.

 14. Patrick Watson - Adventures In Your Own Backyard At it's best, Watson's latest has a soaring epic sweep that channels Ennio Morricone, yet maintains his trademark intimacy.
 When I saw him at Bowery Ballroom earlier this year, I'm sure everyone in the room felt he was singing just for them.
-If the album were a four act play, however, it could be said to suffer from some third act longeurs, which is why it's not in the upper ten for this year.
+If the album were a four act play, however, it could be said to suffer from some third act longueurs, which is why it's not in the upper ten for this year.

 15. Baroness - Yellow & Green Conceived as a double album to focus attention on their heavier and lighter sides, Yellow & Green is ultimately a unified collection of their most emotionally connected, compositionally sophisticated music.
 More here.